dxlliv/planner/docs/media.md

 # Supported Media

 Instagram Planner supports different media types: images, videos, albums and reels.
-Check these examples and add your media in the `config/profiles/{id}/media/` folder.
+Add your files in the `config/profiles/{id}/media/` folder and define all the media.

 ## Images